National Cancer Institute (nci)

 Engineered immune cells take aim at deadliest lung cancer

-Disease control Not yet recruitingThis early-phase study tests a new treatment for people with extensive-stage small cell lung cancer or similar neuroendocrine cancers that did not respond to or came back after standard therapy.
-The treatment uses the patient's own immune cells (T cells) that are modified in a la…
+Disease control Not yet recruitingThis early-phase study tests a personalized cell therapy for people with extensive-stage small cell lung cancer or similar neuroendocrine cancers that came back after standard treatment.
+Researchers take a patient's own immune cells, modify them to recognize a protein called B7-H…

 Phase: PHASE1 • Sponsor: National Cancer Institute (NCI) • Aim: Disease control